 This was a tremendous experience I must tell.
 A trip that was supposed to be exclusively a bachelorette turned into a girls trip & Bachelorette.
-With the wake of Earth quakes many in the group were anxious and dropped from the plan which is when we decided to pool in as many girls as possible and just go.

 Let me tell you – It’s not a different country.
 You don’t need a visa if you have a USA Visa and you don’t need a passport if you have a USA state I’d or a driver’s license.